-When a user logs in to Workbench, they receive a newly created token that grants access to the Arvados API on behalf of that user.
-By default, this token does not expire until the user explicitly logs off.
+When a user logs in to Workbench, they receive a newly created token (a long string of random characters) which grants access to the Arvados API on behalf of that user.
+In the default configuration, this token does not expire until the user explicitly logs out.

-Login.TokenLifetime configuration enables the administrator to set a expiration lifetime for tokens granted through the login flow.
+API.MaxTokenLifetime options give the administrator ways to control automatic expiration of tokens granted through the login flow.

 Clusters: zzzzz: ...
 Login: TokenLifetime: 12h ...